 By optimizing some of my code, I was able to make most of the Flight Historian’s pages load much faster than they did in the old Flight Log.
 In particular, the home page (“root”), which is the page most people will see first, went from loading in 3.74 seconds to loading in 0.20 seconds—about 18 times faster!

-- Premium economy to list of travel classes
+- Added Premium economy to list of travel classes.

-- IATA codes to airlines, aircraft families, and travel classes
+- Added IATA codes to airlines, aircraft families, and travel classes.

-- Tables of operators to Show Aircraft Family, Show Airport, Show Airline, Show Tail Number, Show Route, and Show Travel Class views
+- Added tables of operators to Show Aircraft Family, Show Airport, Show Airline, Show Tail Number, Show Route, and Show Travel Class views.

-- Date sanity checking to warn if local departure date and UTC departure datetime are too far apart
+- Added date sanity checking to warn if local departure date and UTC departure datetime are too far apart.

 - Separated Flight Log from being part of Portfolio into its own site.